nazhifahnaurah/assigment-dibimbing/churn_day11/README.md

-# Churn_Prediction
+## Customer Churn Prediction Project
 A machine learning project for predicting whether a customer will churn or not.

-The dataset contains the information like personal information of the customer, transaction information, and bank information belonging to a bank.
-It is often necessary to predict when the customers are going to withdraw their money from the bank account and stay dormant.
-Being able to predict this, the bank can take necessary action to prevent customers from withdrawing huge sums and stay an active/loyal customer.
-Our task is to be able to predict the customers who are going to churn based on the information given.
+The dataset contains information like personal details, transaction history, and bank information of customers.
+Predicting when customers might withdraw their money and become inactive is crucial for banks.
+By identifying potential churners, the bank can take necessary actions to retain customers and maintain loyalty.

-flowchart : reading files into python --> variable identification & typecasting -->Univariate Analysis --> Bivariate analysis -->Data Cleaning -->Model Building -->Regularization.
+### Exploratory Data Analysis (EDA):

+1. Categorical Columns: Analyzed churn distribution by categories such as gender, occupation, and customer network category using proportional aggregation.
+2. Numerical Columns: Visualized the relationship between churn and numerical variables such as current balance, previous month balances, and transaction history using boxplots.

+### Feature Engineering:
+1. Extracted day, month, and day of the week from the last_transaction date column.
+2. Removed outliers using the 3-sigma rule for various numeric variables to improve model performance.

+### Model Building:
+1. The data was split into training and testing sets with an 80/20 ratio.
+2. Different machine learning models were tested, including Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, and Support Vector Machine (SVM).